dralmostright/database-health-checkup/README.md

+# Disclaimer

+This Script is developed by Mr. Suman Adhikari for own day to day tasks and all the demo below listed are ran on my own RnD env.
+Any harm by running the script to their respectiv env by anyone is not the under my responsibility..
+One can fork, download and customize in their onw way...

 # Oracle Database Health Check Script Unix Platforms.

 The script is designed to collect logs and metrics from O/S, Database Instance and Clusterware if exits.
 The script is interactive so it prompts input from the user.
 It also generates AWR/ADDM reports for 24 hrs, from stript fired time minus 24.